Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Another View of Charyn Canyon

-There are about 150 steps leading down.
-The steps were sturdy and it was an easy hike, though I did worry a little about the climb back up.
+There are about 150 steps leading down into the canyon.
+The steps were sturdy, and it was an easy walk down, although I did wonder how the climb back up would feel later in the day.

 Once in the canyon, we hiked about 2.5 km to the Charyn River.
 The walk was spectacular, with changing colors across the canyon walls.
-It reminded me of the American Southwest—Utah and the Badlands of South Dakota.
+It reminded me of the American Southwest, especially Utah and the Badlands of South Dakota.

 Charyn Canyon Steps